jaimiea/Jaimiea-portfolio/final-project-part-three.md

 ## The Audience
 - During my user feedback I asked my interviewees who they believed was the target audience for my topic.
 All three users identified the target audience could be either the general public or key decision-makers in the public health and policy sector.
 - I also identified two audiences for my project.
 On a specific level, I want my story to target healthcare workers, public health officials, and policymakers.
 These are the key decision-makers I've identified in addressing this issue.
-To appeal to this specific audience I wanted to use reputable data sources and research from relevant organizations.
-I relied heavily on ethos and logos to establish credibility.
+To appeal to this specific audience I used reputable data sources and research from relevant organizations when proposing my policy interventions.
+I also relied heavily on ethos and logos to establish credibility.
 - The general audience is also important since my topic requires public support and advocacy to motivate key decision-makers.
 I relied heavily on pathos to communicate the negative implications of maternal mortality.
 I wanted to compel my general audience to care about the issue and stay informed.
+Thus, I included a list of resources to advocate, volunteer, and stay engaged.

 ## Presentation Focus
 - Since we only have a minute to present, I want to ensure the key sections of my story are communicated.